LibertyHomesteads/GroupLandBuyAR/LLC-Articles-AR.md

       13.8 - **Enforcement and Penalties:**
        - Violation of this Rental Policy may result in penalties, fines, or other enforcement actions, as outlined in the LLC's operating agreement.
 14. **Septic and Graywater Compliance:**
-    - Members must comply with all septic and graywater/blackwater regulations of the local county and of the Missouri State Dept. of Public Health, as well as the EPA.
+    - Members must comply with all septic and graywater/blackwater regulations of the local county and of the Arkansas State Dept. of Public Health, as well as the EPA.
 Any fine levied on the LLC because of non-compliance of that member shall be levied upon the member by the board of managers, with possible additional fines or disciplinary action.
 15. **Volatile Liquids Storage Compliance:**
     - In order to comply with EPA regulations regarding storage of such volatile and/or toxic liquids including but not limited to used motor oil, vegetable oil, gasoline, and diesel fuel, the LLC board of managers shall each year at the end of the year, solicit from each member an estimate of the maximum quantity of such liquids he plans to store on the LLC's property.
     - The board will use this information to determine if a self-certified spill prevention plan is required by the EPA, and if so, will create such a plan and engage in any administrative actions necessary to ensure full compliance with the law.